Animal attacks in Latin America: Mammals

 An early, authenticated, non-fatal case occurred near Lake Viedma, Patagonia in 1877 when a female mauled the Argentine scientist Francisco P. Moreno; Moreno afterwards showed the scars to Theodore Roosevelt.
 In this instance, however, Moreno had been wearing a guanaco-hide poncho round his neck and head as protection against the cold; in Patagonia the guanaco is the puma's chief prey animal.
 Another authenticated case occurred In 1997 in Iguazú National Park, northeast Argentina when the 20-month son of a ranger was killed by a female puma.
 Forensic analysis found specimens of the child's hair and clothing fibers in the animal's stomach.
 In this area the coatí is the puma's chief prey.
 Despite prohibitory signs, coatis are hand-fed by tourists in the park, causing unnatural approximation between cougars and humans.
 This particular puma had been raised in captivity and released into the wild.
 In 2012 a 23-year-old woman was found dead in a mountainous area in Salta Province in northwest Argentina.
 Claw incisions, which severed a jugular vein, indicated that the attacker was a felid; differential diagnosis ruled out other possible perpetrators.
 There were no bite marks on the victim, who had been herding goats.

+Another fatal attack occurred back in October 2020.
+Ana Mella Castillo, 28, from the southern Chilean city of Valdivia, was attacked and killed by a Puma in a rural area of the nearby town of Corral, Chile, where she was visiting family, on October 20.

+According to local media, the woman left the house at roughly 5pm local time to walk her two dogs.
+Family members got worried when the 28-year-old did not return home, and went out to look for her.

+They found her body in what photos reveal to be a wooded area, and it was covered in wounds thought to have been caused by a wild animal.

+Emergency services were called to the scene, who concluded the attack was likely carried out by a puma or other similar animal.

+This theory has reportedly been supported by the fact that family members had seen several of the big cats in the area and that the victim's father had allegedly been attacked a few days prior by another puma.